The effect of confinement and stiffness on the conformational change of a semiflexible homopolymer chain: Introduction

 In this paper, we consider a long linear semiflexible homopolymer chain confined (as shown in figure-1) in between two stair shaped geometrical constraints ($A$ and $B$).
-We model the chain as a directed self-avoiding walk ($DSAW$) \cite{8,9,10,14,15,16,17,18} and enumerate all the possible walks of the confined chain of given length with the help of a square lattice.
-The information of the walks of the confined chain is listed as per exact enumeration method \cite{19,20,21,22,23,24,25,26,27,28}.
+We model the chain as a directed self-avoiding walk ($DSAW$) \cite{8,9,10,14,15,16,17,18} and list information of all the possible walks of the confined chain of given length with the help of a square lattice.
+The information of the walks of the confined chain is used as per the exact enumeration method \cite{19,20,21,22,23,24,25,26,27,28}.
 The ratio method of series analysis \cite{22} is used to discuss conformational properties of the confined chain.
-Since, the directed self-avoiding walk model is solvable analytically \cite{14,15,16,17,18}, therefore, solutions \cite{8} of the fully directed self avoiding walk ($FDSAW$) model is used to discuss nature of the variation of confining force with the constraints separation.
+Since, the directed self-avoiding walk model is solvable analytically \cite{14,15,16,17,18}, therefore, the exact values of $g_c$ \cite{8} of the fully directed self avoiding walk ($FDSAW$) model is used to calculate the force of confinement on the chain due to the constraints or on the constraints due to confined polymer chain.
+The nature of variation of the force of confinement with the constraints separation is discussed.
 The separation between the geometrical constraints is increased in the unit of the monomer (or step) size of the chain (walk).
-The force of the confinement on the chain due to the constraints or on the constraints due to confined polymer chain is obtained and the nature of its variation with constraints separation is discussed.